Richard Tait (footballer): Grimsby Town

 On 30 June 2015, Tait signed for Conference National side Grimsby Town.

-Tait played in Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off Final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
+Tait played in Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.

 Motherwell

 On 23 June 2016, Tait signed for Scottish Premiership club Motherwell, agreeing a three-year contract.
 He scored his first goal for Motherwell on 29 October 2016, in a 4–1 win over Ross County.

 In his last season at Motherwell he helped the Steelmen finish third in the Scottish Premiership which got them into the Europa League qualifiers.

 St. Mirren

 On 18 June 2020, Tait signed for Scottish Premiership club St. Mirren, on a two-year deal.

+Tait announced his retirement from professional football following the conclusion of the 2022–23 season.